TatuE/Trust_to_Blockchain/h6_Upside_Down_Iceberg.md

 - Amazon (I really don't know why i tried this)
 - "a well known organization" (I felt desperate for a moment..)

 Then I started thinking, a *legitimate* tor site would serve people who can't use them in the clearnet for some reason.
-New's could be something that might fall in to this category and it I found out hat BBC does offer this!
+New's could be something that might fall in to this category and it I found out that BBC does offer this!

 | Ahmia search for BBC                      | BBC tor sire                              |
 | ----------------------------------------- | ----------------------------------------- |